-Only emission-free busses from 2020
+Only emission-free buses from 2020

-The signal to carmakers comes after the Hamburg Hochbahn vowed to purchase only emission-free busses from 2020.
+The signal to carmakers comes after the Hamburg Hochbahn vowed to purchase only emission-free buses from 2020.
 However, a report by Nahverkehr Hamburg said the German car industry is not yet in a position to undertake serial production of alternative drives.

 Examining innovative drives